Controls insensitizing the norm of solution of a Schr\"odinger type system with mixed dispersion: Introduction

 The main goal of this paper is to close the gap that was missing when discussing the insensitizing control for the Schrödinger type equation.
 Here, we present the insensitizing control for the Schrödinger type equation with mixed dispersion.
 Precisely, we are interested in proving the existence of a control $h$ which insensitizes the functional $J$ defined by \eqref{def:jfunc}.
 The first result of this article can be read as follows. \begin{theorem} Assume that $\omega \cap \mathcal{O} \neq \emptyset$ and $u_{0} \equiv 0$.
 There exists a constant $C>0$ and $\delta>0$ such that for any $f$ satisfying

 one can find a control $h(x,t)=:h\in L^2(q_T)$ which insensitizes the functional $J$ defined by \eqref{def:jfunc}, in the sense of Definition \ref{def:insen}. \end{theorem}

 As mentioned at the beginning of this work, the existence of insensitizing controls for \eqref{biharmonic} can be defined equivalently by means of a null controllability problem for a cascade type system similar to the initial \eqref{biharmonic}.
-In fact, the process consists in analysing the adjoint state of \eqref{biharmonic}, more precisely by means of Definition \ref{def:insen} and since $J$ is given by \eqref{def:jfunc}, the left-hand side of the second equation of \eqref{eq:nonlinear_system} is the adjoint state of the derivative of \eqref{biharmonic} with respect to $\tau$ (with $\tau = 0$) and the right-hand side couples this equation with the localized state $1_{\mathcal{O}}u$.
-Then it is not difficult to see that condition \eqref{cond:insens} is equivalent to $v|_{t = 0}\equiv 0$ in $\Omega$\footnote{See \cite{bodart1995controls,lions1990quelques} for a rigorous deduction of this fact and \cite{zl} for an explicit computation to obtain the cascade system with a general nonlinearity for a Ginzburg-Landau equation.}.
-So, in this spirit, due to the choice of $J$, we will reformulate our goal as a partial null controllability problem to the nonlinear system of cascade type associated to \eqref{biharmonic}.
+Indeed, this process can be systematized when, in defining the functional in \eqref{def:jfunc}, we study the condition given by \eqref{cond:insens}.
+Precisely, by calculating the derivative in the sense of Gâteaux for the functional $J$ restricted to $\tau = 0$ and given that the functional is the localized $L^2$ norm in $\mathcal{O}$ of the solution $u$, the insensitizing condition \eqref{cond:insens} implies that we can reformulate this by a null controllability problem for a coupled system which is \eqref{eq:nonlinear_system}.
+Through these calculations, it can be proved that the left-hand side of the second equation in \eqref{eq:nonlinear_system} is the adjoint state of the derivative of \eqref{biharmonic} with respect to $\tau$ (at $\tau = 0$).
+Thus, the right-hand side couples this last equation with the localized state $1_{\mathcal{O}}u$.
+We remark that different definitions for the functional also imply different coupling terms (see \cite{guerrero2007null}, we also commented this in Section \ref{sb1}).
+After this, to ensure that the insensitivity condition of the functional is satisfied, i.e., to ensure \eqref{cond:insens}, it is sufficient to ensure that $v|_{t = 0} \equiv 0$ in $\Omega$\footnote{See \cite{bodart1995controls,lions1990quelques} for a rigorous deduction of this fact and \cite{zl} for an explicit computation to obtain the cascade system with a general nonlinearity for a Ginzburg-Landau equation.}.

+So, in this spirit, due to the choice of $J$, we will reformulate our goal as a partial null controllability problem to the nonlinear system of cascade type associated with \eqref{biharmonic}.
 In other words:

 \textbf{Problem $\mathcal{A}$:} \textit{Can we find a control $h(x,t)=h\in L^2(q_T)$ such that the solutions $(u,v)$ of the following optimality coupled system

 satisfies, in the time $t=0$, $v|_{t=0}=0$?} The answer to such a question motivates the next theorem, which is the main result of this paper.